NcStudios/NcEngine/docs/EngineComponents.md

 ------------------
 Concave colliders exist to support collision detection against objects that can't be accurately modelled with a standard collider.
 They are less efficient, so prefer approximating volumes with standard colliders over concave colliders.
 To minimize their added cost, concave colliders may only be added to static entities and do not collide with one another.
 Constructing a concave collider requires a path to an [asset](Overview.md#assets) file specifying the geometry as a triangle list.

 Concave colliders act more like a collision surface than a volume.
-They may be used to represent unenclosed objects (imagine a deformed plane representing a topography).
-When used to represent an enclosed volume, they have no concept of their interior or exterior - just the surface.
+They may be used to represent unenclosed objects (imagine a plane deformed like a topography).
+When modeling an enclosed volume, they have no concept of their interior or exterior - just the surface.
 This makes them unsuitable for use as triggers.

 ### PhysicsBody
 --------------